Notion AI

 Recent updates have used Claude’s enhanced search and Q&A capabilities to enable features like AI Connectors and real-time document analysis directly within Notion.

 All in all, Notion AI is definitely not “any other” AI Wrapper, even though it shares a few similarities.
-Sure, it lacks some features like web-search and you cannot set different AI models yet, but its unique advantage is that it knows your Notion workspace through and through.
+Its unique advantage is that it knows your Notion workspace through and through.

 If you’re interested to find out what difference that makes, and how to make the most out of it, this is the right article for you!